meng1994412/CBIR/README.md

   * 1 point for only one relevant image in the top-4 results.
   * And 0 point for no relevant images in the top-4 results.

 This scoring scheme is referenced from Nistér and Stewénius in their 2006 paper, *Scalable recognition with a vocabulary tree*.
+According to their paper, a score ≥ 3 should be considered to be good, implying that on average, across all images in our dataset, we should be able to find at least three relevant images in the top-4 results.

 The figure below shows the evaluation results.
 The u stands for average and o stands for standard deviation.